-In October 2019, the Company entered into the Master Collaboration Agreement with FCDI, whereby FCDI will provide certain services to the Company to develop and manufacture iPSCs and immune cells derived therefrom.
-FCDI will provide services in accordance with the approved research plan and related research budget.
-The initial research plan covers the period from October 2019 through March 31, 2022.
-On July 29, 2022 the Company amended it's Master Collaboration Agreement to extend the term through September 30, 2025.
+In October 2019, the Company entered into the Master Collaboration Agreement with FCDI ("Collaboration Agreement"), whereby FCDI provides certain services to the Company to develop and manufacture iPSCs and immune cells derived therefrom.
+FCDI provides services in accordance with the approved research plan and related research budget.
+The initial research plan covered the period from October 2019 through March 31, 2022.
+In July, 2022 the Company amended the Collaboration Agreement to extend the term through September 30, 2025, and in September 2023, the Company amended the Collaboration Agreement in connection with the Autoimmune License (as defined below).

-On March 23, 2021, the Company entered into a Manufacturing Agreement with FCDI, or the Manufacturing Agreement, pursuant to which FCDI will provide certain agreed upon technology transfer, process development, analytical testing and cGMP manufacturing services to the Company.
+In March, 2021, the Company entered into a Manufacturing Agreement with FCDI, ("Manufacturing Agreement"), pursuant to which FCDI will provide certain agreed upon technology transfer, process development, analytical testing and cGMP manufacturing services to the Company.

-On January 7, 2022, the Company and FCDI entered into a letter agreement (the "Letter Agreement"), which amends each of the FCDI agreements pursuant to the Company's Research Collaboration and License Agreement with Bristol-Myers Squibb.
-Pursuant to the Letter Agreement, and in consideration for amending the FCDI Agreements, the Company will pay to FCDI (i) an upfront payment of \$10,000, (ii) a percentage of any milestone payments received by the Company under the FCDI Collaboration Agreement in respect of achievement of development or regulatory milestones specific to Japan, and (iii) a percentage of all royalties received by the Company under the FCDI Collaboration Agreement in respect of sales of products in Japan.
+In January, 2022, the Company and FCDI entered into a letter agreement (the "Letter Agreement"), which amended the Reprogramming License Agreement, Differentiation License Agreement and Manufacturing Agreement and Manufacturing Agreement (the "FCDI Agreements") pursuant to the Company's Research Collaboration and License Agreement with Bristol-Myers Squibb.
+Pursuant to the Letter Agreement, and in consideration for amending the FCDI Agreements, the Company will pay to FCDI an upfront payment of \$10,000, and will pay FCDI (i) a percentage of any milestone payments received by the Company under the FCDI Collaboration Agreement in respect of achievement of development or regulatory milestones specific to Japan, and (ii) a percentage of all royalties received by the Company under the FCDI Collaboration Agreement in Tespect of sales of products in Japan.